barron-berenjan/deep-rl-playground/README.md

 # Reinforcement Learning Playground
-A repository to code and experiment with reinforcement learning algorithms
+A repository to experiment and code reinforcement learning algorithms